-When the appropriate conditions exist, the Electronic Vehicle Information Center (EVIC) displays the following messages:
+When the appropriate conditions exist, the EVIC displays the following messages:

-- Turn Signal On (with a continuous warning chime if the vehicle is driven more than 1 mile [1.6 km] with either turn signal on) - Left Front Turn Signal Light Out (with a single chime) - Left Rear Turn Signal Light Out (with a single chime) - Right Front Turn Signal Light Out (with a single chime) - Right Rear Turn Signal Light Out (with a single chime) - RKE Battery Low (with a single chime) - Memory #1/#2 Profile Set
+- Turn Signal On (with a continuous warning chime if the vehicle is driven more than 1 mi [1.6 km] with either turn signal on) - Left Front Turn Signal Light Out (with a single chime) - Left Rear Turn Signal Light Out (with a single chime)

-- Memory #1/#2 Profile Recall - Memory System Disabled Vehicle Not In Park (with a single chime) - Memory System Disabled Seat Belt Buckled (with a single chime) - Personal Settings Not Available Vehicle Not in Park 4 - Left/Right Front Door Ajar (one or more, with a single chime if speed is above 1 mph [1.6 km/h]) - Left/Right Rear Door Ajar (one or more, with a single chime if speed is above 1 mph [1.6 km/h]) - Door(s) Ajar (with a single chime if vehicle is in motion) - Trunk Ajar (with a single chime) - Low Washer Fluid (with a single chime)
+- Right Front Turn Signal Light Out (with a single chime) - Right Rear Turn Signal Light Out (with a single chime) - RKE Battery Low (with a single chime) - Memory #1/#2 Profile Set - Memory #1/#2 Profile Recall - Memory System Disabled Vehicle Not In PARK (with a single chime) - Memory System Disabled Seat Belt Buckled (with a single chime) - Personal Settings Not Available Vehicle Not in PARK - Left/Right Front Door Ajar (one or more, with a single chime if speed is above 1 mph [1.6 km/h]) - Left/Right Rear Door Ajar (one or more, with a single chime if speed is above 1 mph [1.6 km/h])

-- ACC Off When the Adaptive Cruise Control (ACC) system is turned off.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped). - ACC Ready When the Adaptive Cruise Control (ACC) system is activated.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped). - ACC Set After setting the desired speed in the Adaptive Cruise Control (ACC) system.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped). - Driver Override If you apply the accelerator after setting the desired speed in the Adaptive Cruise Control (ACC) system.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped).
+- Door(s) Ajar (with a single chime if vehicle is in motion) - Trunk Ajar (with a single chime) - Low Washer Fluid (with a single chime) - Oil Pressure - ACC Off When the Adaptive Cruise Control (ACC) system is turned off.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped). - ACC Ready When the Adaptive Cruise Control (ACC) system is activated.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped). - ACC Set After setting the desired speed in the Adaptive Cruise Control (ACC) system.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped).

-- Distance Set After changing the desired following distance in the Adaptive Cruise Control (ACC) system, this message will display momentarily.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped). - Attention If the Adaptive Cruise Control (ACC) system predicts that its maximum braking level is not sufficient to maintain the set distance, this message will flash and a chime will sound while ACC continues to apply its maximum braking capacity.
+- Driver Override If you apply the accelerator after setting the desired speed in the Adaptive Cruise Control (ACC) system.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped). - Distance Set After changing the desired following distance in the Adaptive Cruise Control (ACC) system, this message will display momentarily.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped). - Attention If the Adaptive Cruise Control (ACC) system predicts that its maximum braking level is not sufficient to maintain the set distance, this message will flash and a chime will sound while ACC continues to apply its maximum braking capacity.
 When this occurs, you should immediately apply the brakes as needed to maintain a safe distance from the vehicle ahead.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped).
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped).

 - ACC Blinded If the Adaptive Cruise Control (ACC) system deactivates due to performance limiting conditions.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped). - ACC Unavailable If the Adaptive Cruise Control (ACC) system turns off due to a temporary malfunction that limits functionality.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped). - Service ACC If the Adaptive Cruise Control (ACC) system turns off due to an internal system fault that requires service from an authorized dealer.
-Refer to "Adaptive Cruise Control (ACC)" in Section 3 of this manual for detailed information (if so equipped). - Adjustable Pedals Disabled Cruise Engaged (with a single chime) - only available on vehicles equipped with memory seats.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped). - ACC Unavailable If the Adaptive Cruise Control (ACC) system turns off due to a temporary malfunction that limits functionality.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped). - Service ACC If the Adaptive Cruise Control (ACC) system turns off due to an internal system fault that requires service from an authorized dealer.
+Refer to "Adaptive Cruise Control (ACC)" in Section 3 (if so equipped). - Adjustable Pedals Disabled Cruise Engaged (with a single chime) - only available on vehicles equipped with memory seats.

-- Adjustable Pedals Disabled Vehicle In Reverse (with a single chime) - only available on vehicles equipped with memory seats.
+- Adjustable Pedals Disabled Vehicle In REVERSE (with a single chime) - only available on vehicles equipped with memory seats.

 - Channel # Transmit

 - Channel # Training

 - Channel # Trained

 - Clearing Channels

 - Channels Cleared

 - Did Not Train

 - Left Front Low Pressure (with a single chime).
+Refer to information on "Tire Pressure" and "Tire Pressure Monitor" under "Starting And Operating."

-Refer to information on "Tire Pressure" and "Tire Pressure Monitor" in the "Starting And Operating" section of this manual.
+- Left Rear Low Pressure (with a single chime).
+Refer to information on "Tire Pressure" and "Tire Pressure Monitor" under "Starting And Operating."